Discover Cafe Day in Estonia: Is It Worth Your Visit?

 The strawberries will ripen in a couple of days.

-Two robotic lawnmowers have gone to recharge.
+The lawns are mowed by two robotic lawnmowers, which have gone to recharge.

 The lupin has an unusual colour.

-Guests keep arriving and arriving.
+Подпись: Guests keep arriving and arriving.

 What to read next: